Marlon Tapales: Tapales vs. Iwasa

-On December, 2019, Tapales fought Ryosuke Iwasa for the vacant IBF super bantamweight title.
-Iwasa won via an eleventh round TKO.
+On 7 December 2019, Tapales fought Ryosuke Iwasa for the vacant IBF super bantamweight title.
+During the fight Tapales suffered a concussion because of accidental head-clash.
+But the fight continued and Iwasa won via an eleventh-round TKO.

 Tapales vs. Teshigawara

 On 11 December 2021, Tapales fought Teshigawara, ranked #3 by the IBF at super bantamweight.
 Tapales managed to stop Teshigawara within two rounds.